CMSgov/ab2d/ops/services/30-lambda/README.md

-# Lambda Child Module
+# AB2D Lambda Root Module

-This child terraform module is responsible for creating AWS Lambdas and related resources that support ancillary, administrative functions in AB2D.
+This terraform module is responsible for creating AWS Lambdas and related resources that support ancillary, administrative functions in AB2D.

 ## Dependencies
 - core